mbhushan/dynpro/README.md

-## Dynamic Programming
+# Dynamic Programming

--
-Dynamic Programming Repository - From Basics to Absolute Magic.
+##Dynamic Programming Repository - From Basics to Absolute Magic.

 #### Motivation:
 - Compile an exhaustive list of Dynamic Programming problem/solution.